Why do Catholic schools teach about other religions?

 4. It prepares the pupils in our Catholic schools for life in modern Britain, giving them an understanding of others' beliefs.
 This, in turn, will improve social cohesion and contribute to the common good by increasing mutual respect between people of different religions.

-As part of the RE curriculum, each class studies a different world religion.
+Each class studies a different world religion as part of the RE curriculum.
 This helps pupils understand themselves and others, promoting their spiritual, moral, social, and cultural development.

 - In EYFS and Y1, the children visit our parish Church.
 They can speak to Fr.
 Babu, our parish priest, and develop their knowledge about the Catholic faith.